Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 The Monument for Jón Thoroddssen

-One of our beloved poets, Jón Thoroddsen (1818-1868) was born here at Reykhólar.
-He brought the beautiful altarpiece in Reykhólakirkja church home with him from Denmark by a request from his mother.
+One of our beloved poets, Jón Thoroddsen (1818-1868), was born here at Reykhólar.
+He brought the beautiful altarpiece in Reykhólakirkja church home with him from Denmark at his mother's request.

 Jón studied law in Copenhagen and worked for a time as the district judge of the southern part of the Westfjords Region.
 The altarpiece is by Lövener, painted in 1834.